Nuwanthi-R/github-slideshow/_posts/0000-01-02-Nuwanthi-R.md

 ---
-layout: slide
-title: "Welcome to our second slide!"
+"Welcome to our second slide!"
 --
-"Life is about facing new challenges"
+"Life is about facing new challenges" <br>
   Use the left arrow to go back!